spiceai/cookbook/file/README.md

 ### Step 3: Start the Spice Runtime

-Run the Spice runtime to load the dataset:

 ```shell
 spice run
 ```

 ### Step 4: Query the Dataset Using SQL

-Open a new terminal and start the SQL REPL:
+Open a new terminal and run the CLI command `spice sql`.

 ```shell
 spice sql